VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

 ## Creating an account

-Before starting contributing, you need to open an account.
+Before starting contributing, you need to create an account.
 To do so, you must click on the *Sign in* button on the upper-left corner of [the application](http://rict.liris.cnrs.fr/UDVDemo/UDV/UDV-Core/examples/DemoStable/Demo.html):